 - Member of the Association for Gerontology in Higher Education.

-- Graduates are in high demand with a more than 90% job placement rate for program graduates.
+- Graduates are in high demand with a more than 90 percent job placement rate for program graduates.

 - Professor Rona Karasik was named a 2010 Distinguished Teacher by the Association for Gerontology in Higher Education.